kimberlyolivos/Social-Media-Post-Performance/README.md

 In regards to content format, during 2024, videos and live streams showed a **similar average engagement rate across the categories of Customer Story** (19–20%), Educational (20%), and Product Promotion (11–12%).
 In 2025, this similarity has maintained for **Customer Story and Product Promotion**, but for Educational content, **videos have shown a 2% increase in their average engagement rate**.

 Across the three categories, videos were posted more than live streams.
-However, in 2024, live streams performed better in terms of CTR for Customer Story content with an average of 1.75%, and they usually got more likes, shares, comments, and views.
-Educational content received a higher CTR, 1.77%.
+In 2024, videos also had a higher CTR for educational and product promotion content, however live streams performed better in terms of CTR for Customer Story content with an average of 1.75%.

 In early **2025**,
--	**Customer Story** videos have a higher CTR than live streams in contrast to 2024.
+-	**Customer Story** videos have a higher CTR (1.89%) than live streams in contrast to 2024 (1.75%).
--	For **Educational content**, live streams are ahead in CTR, but videos bring in more interactions overall.
+-	For **Educational content**, live streams are ahead in CTR, but videos still continue to bring in more interactions overall.
--	In **Product Promotion**, videos clearly lead in average CTR for both 2024 and 2025
+-	In **Product Promotion**, videos clearly lead in average CTR for both 2024 (1.76%) and 2025 (1.74%).

 ![](data_viz/customer_story_breakdown.png)
 ![](data_viz/educational_breakdown.png)